 History: Revised to correspond with the E&D Waiver renewal (eff.
+07/01/2023) eff.
+06/01/2025; Revised to correspond with the E&D Waiver renewal (eff.
 07/01/2017) eff.
 12/01/2018; Revised eff.
 01/01/2013.

-- A. The Division of Medicaid defines Person-Centered Planning (PCP) as an ongoing process used to identify a person's desired outcomes based on their personal needs, goals, desires, interests, strengths, and abilities.
-The PCP process helps determine the services and supports the person requires in order to achieve these outcomes and must: - 1.
-Allow the person to lead the process where possible with the person's guardian and/or legal representative having a participatory role, as needed and as defined by the person and any applicable laws. - 2.
-Include people chosen by the person. - 3.
-Provide the necessary information and support to ensure that the person directs the process to the maximum extent possible, and is enabled to make informed choices and decisions.
+- A. Person-Centered Planning (PCP) is an ongoing process used to identify a beneficiary's desired outcomes based on their personal needs, goals, desires, interests, strengths, and abilities.
+The PCP process helps determine the services and supports the beneficiary requires in order to achieve these outcomes and must: - 1.
+Allow the beneficiary to lead the process where possible with the beneficiary's guardian and/or legal representative having a participatory role, as needed and as defined by the beneficiary and any applicable laws. - 2.
+Include people chosen by the beneficiary. - 3.
+Provide the necessary information and support to ensure that the beneficiary directs the process to the maximum extent possible, and is enabled to make informed choices and decisions.

-- 4. Be timely and occur at times and locations of convenience to the person. - 5.
-Reflect cultural considerations of the person and be conducted by providing information in plain language and in a manner that is accessible to individuals with disabilities and persons who are limited English proficient. - 6.
+- 4. Be timely and occur at times and locations of convenience to the beneficiary. - 5.
+Reflect cultural considerations of the beneficiary and be conducted by providing information in plain language and in a manner that is accessible to individuals with disabilities and persons who are limited English proficient. - 6.
 Include strategies for solving conflict or disagreement within the process, including clear conflict-of-interest guidelines for all planning persons. - 7.
-Provide conflict free case management and the development of the PSS by a provider who does not provide home and community-based services (HCBS) for the person, or those who have an interest in or are employed by a provider of HCBS for the person, except when the only willing and qualified entity to provide case management and/or develop PSS in a geographic area also provides HCBS.
-In these cases, conflict of interest protections including separation of entity and provider functions within provider entities, must be approved by the Centers of Medicare and Medicaid Services (CMS) and these persons must be provided with a clear and accessible alternative dispute resolution process which ensures the individual's rights to privacy, dignity, respect, and freedom from coercion and restraint.. - 8.
-Offer informed choices to the person regarding the services and supports they receive and from whom. - 9.
-Include a method for the person to request updates to the PSS as needed. - 10.
-Record the alternative HCBSs that were considered by the person. - B. The PSS must reflect the services and supports that are important for the person to meet the needs identified through an assessment of functional need, as well as what is important to the person with regard to preferences for the delivery of such services and supports and the level of need of the individual and must: - 1.
-Reflect that the setting in which the person resides is: - a) Chosen by the person and/or their representative, - b) Integrated in, and supports full access of persons receiving Medicaid HCBS to the greater community, including opportunities to: - 1) Seek employment and work in competitive integrated settings, - 2) Engage in community life, - 3) Control personal resources, and
+Provide conflict free case management and the development of the PSS by a provider who does not provide home and community-based services (HCBS) for the beneficiary, or those who have an interest in or are employed by a provider of HCBS for the beneficiary, except when the only willing and qualified entity to provide case management and/or develop PSS in a geographic area also provides HCBS.
+In these cases, conflict of interest protections including separation of entity and provider functions within provider entities, must be approved by the Centers of Medicare and Medicaid Services (CMS) and these beneficiaries must be provided with a clear and accessible alternative dispute resolution process which ensures the beneficiary's rights to privacy, dignity, respect, and freedom from coercion and restraint. - 8.
+Offer informed choices to the beneficiary regarding the services and supports they receive and from whom. - 9.
+Include a method for the beneficiary to request updates to the PSS as needed. - 10.
+Record the alternative HCBSs that were considered by the beneficiary. - B. The PSS must reflect the services and supports that are important for the beneficiary to meet the needs identified through an assessment of functional need, as well as what is important to the beneficiary with regard to preferences for the delivery of such services and supports and the level of need of the individual beneficiary and must: - 1.
+Reflect that the setting in which the beneficiary resides is: - a) Chosen by the beneficiary and/or their representative, - b) Integrated in, and supports full access of beneficiaries receiving Medicaid HCBS to the greater community, including opportunities to: - 1) Seek employment and work in competitive integrated settings, - 2) Engage in community life, - 3) Control personal resources, and